JoshuaCarroll/BasketballRosterManager/README.md

 ## Initial installation & updates

+Installation is pretty simple.
+Browse ot the [releases page](https://github.com/JoshuaCarroll/BasketballRosterManager/releases) and download the most recent "BasketballRosterManager____.zip".
+Unzip that, then "setup.exe" to install the application.

 The only system prerequisite is .NET Framework v4.5, which is already installed on Windows computers that are regularly updated.
 Upon initial installation the program will create a new local database in the user's roaming app data folder.

 ## Contributing